General

 The main reason you never see airships in the sky anymore is because of the huge costs it takes to build and run them.
 Airships require a large amount of helium, which can cost up to $100,000 for one trip, according to Wilnechenko.
 And the prices of helium keeps going up due to a world-wide helium shortage.

-READ ALSO: What is the purpose of MFA?
+READ ALSO: What is reading describe the process of reading academic articles?

 Why did the military stop using blimps?